CH-Earth/CWARHM/5_model_input/SUMMA/0_base_settings/README.md

 Recall that a SUMMA Grouped Response Unit (GRU) contains at least one but possibly more Hydrologic Response Units (HRUs).

 #### basinParamInfo.txt
-GRU)-level parameters.
+GRU-level parameters.
 These control the properties of the aquifer that the HRUs share in certain model setups and the settings for within-GRU routing.
 The shared aquifer is disabled if all HRUs are modeled as independent soil columns; see setting "settings_summa_connect_HRUs" in the control file.
 Within-GRU routing is controlled by the model decision `subRouting`.
 In the default setup in this workflow, this decision is set to `timeDlay` which means that within-GRU routing is active.
 Note that this means that the mizuRoute setting `doesBasinRoute` should be set to `0` to avoid the water inside a given GRU being routed twice.
 See:
 - https://summa.readthedocs.io/en/latest/input_output/SUMMA_input/#attribute-and-parameter-files

 #### localParamInfo.txt
 HRU-level parameters.
 First column is the default value.
-Second and third column provide plausible ranges that are currently not used by SUMMA (but must be provided regardless).
+Second and third columns provide plausible ranges that are currently not used by SUMMA (but must be provided regardless).
 These columns may be used in the future for built-in parameter sampling or sensitivity analysis.
 See:
 - https://summa.readthedocs.io/en/latest/input_output/SUMMA_input/#attribute-and-parameter-files

 #### modelDecisions.txt